MaterializeInc/materialize/doc/user/content/ops/troubleshooting.md

 vary across clusters.

 <!--
-[//]: # "TODO(joacoc) We should share ways for the user to diagnose and troubleshoot the if and how fast a source is consuming."
+[//]: # "TODO(joacoc) We should share ways for the user to diagnose and troubleshoot if and how fast a source is consuming."
 ``` -->

 ## Why is Materialize running so slowly?